UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 = The map doesn't show =

 Ensure that you have setup the plugin with your API key by going to WordPress Dashboard->WooCommerce->Location Picker At Checkout.
 See [this doc](https://github.com/UVLabs/location-picker-at-checkout-for-woocommerce/wiki/Getting-Your-API-Key) for getting your API key.
+If you've entered your API key and the map still doesn't show, then please have a look at your  [browser console](https://balsamiq.com/support/faqs/browserconsole/#apple-safari) for any errors relating to the map, you can submit an issue thread on the plugin's [support forum](https://wordpress.org/support/plugin/map-location-picker-at-checkout-for-woocommerce/)

 = Nothing happens when I click on the map =

 These sorts of issues are usually due to a JavaScript issue on the website.
 Check your [browser console](https://balsamiq.com/support/faqs/browserconsole/#apple-safari) for any errors that might point to the cause.
 Feel free to post those errors in the support forum and include a full screenshot of your browser console.

+= Map says "For development purposes only" =

+This message shows when you have not finished setting up the map correctly inside the Google Cloud Console.
+Please make sure you've followed all the steps from the [setup guide](https://github.com/UVLabs/location-picker-at-checkout-for-woocommerce/wiki/Getting-Your-API-Key) including the "Setting up Billing & Google Monthly Credit" section.

+= Do I need to pay to use this plugin? =

+No!
+The plugin is free to use.
+The Google Maps APIs it uses, however, do require you to setup an account on Google's Cloud Console.
+The process is easy and requires you also attaching a billing method to your account.
+Google provides a $200 monthly credit for usage of their APIs so you don't have to worry about paying anything unless you receive alot of orders on your store (upwards of 15,000 orders in a month).
+See [this step](https://github.com/UVLabs/location-picker-at-checkout-for-woocommerce/wiki/Getting-Your-API-Key#setting-up-billing--google-monthly-credit) in the setup guide for more details about how this works.

 = Why are the plugin settings not in my language? =